Human trafficking in Bahrain

+In 2023, the Organised Crime Index gave the country a score of 8 out of 10 for human trafficking, noting an increase in the number of victims.

-Bahrain is a Source and destination country for men and women subjected to trafficking in persons, specifically forced labor and forced prostitution.
+Bahrain is a source and destination country for men and women subjected to trafficking in persons, specifically forced labor and forced prostitution.
 Men and women from India, Pakistan, Nepal, Sri Lanka, Bangladesh, Indonesia, Thailand, the Philippines, Ethiopia, and Eritrea migrate voluntarily to Bahrain to work as domestic workers or as unskilled laborers in the construction and service industries.
 Some, however, face conditions of forced labor after arriving in Bahrain, through use of such practices as unlawful withholding of passports, restrictions on movement, contract substitution, non-payment of wages, threats, and physical or sexual abuse.

 A study by the Bahrain Government's Labor Market Regulatory Authority (LMRA) found that 65 percent of migrant workers had not seen their employment contract, and that 89 percent were unaware of their terms of employment upon arrival in Bahrain.
-Many labor recruitment agencies in Bahrain and source countries require workers to pay high recruitment fees – a practice that makes workers highly vulnerable to forced labor once in Bahrain.
+Many labor recruitment agencies in Bahrain and source countries require workers to pay high recruitment fees - a practice that makes workers highly vulnerable to forced labor once in Bahrain.
 The LMRA study found that 70 percent of foreign workers borrowed money or sold property in their home countries in order to secure a job in Bahrain.

 Some Bahraini employers illegally charge workers exorbitant fees to remain in Bahrain working for third-party employers (under the “free visa” arrangement).
-The LMRA estimates that approximately 10 percent of migrant workers were in Bahrain under illegal “free visa” arrangements – a practice that can contribute to debt bondage – while the Bahrain Chamber of Commerce and Industry puts the figure at 25 percent.
-Women from Thailand, the Philippines, Morocco, Jordan, Syria, Lebanon, Russia, China, Vietnam and Eastern European States are subjected to forced prostitution in Bahrain.
+The LMRA estimates that approximately 10 percent of migrant workers were in Bahrain under illegal “free visa” arrangements - a practice that can contribute to debt bondage - while the Bahrain Chamber of Commerce and Industry puts the figure at 25 percent.
+Women from Thailand, the Philippines, Morocco, Jordan, Syria, Lebanon, Russia, China, Vietnam, South Korea and Eastern European States are subjected to forced prostitution in Bahrain.